Ron Bolton (politician)

-Ron Bolton is an American politician who has was a Republican member of the Alabama House of Representatives since November 8, 2022.
+Ron Bolton is an American politician who has been a Republican member of the Alabama House of Representatives since November 8, 2022.
 He represents Alabama's 61st House district.

 Electoral history

 He was elected on November 8, 2022, in the 2022 Alabama House of Representatives election against Libertarian opponent Damon Pruet.
 He assumed office the next day on November 9, 2022.

 Biography

 Bolton is a retired police officer.
 He retired in 2011.
 He used to work at Northport Police Department.
 He is a Baptist.
 He graduated from Holt High School, and obtained an Associate degree from Shelton State Community College, and attended University of Alabama.